Our story

 Now the real work began.
 I needed to find somewhere for these ten hives to live because they cannot live at my suburban house in Calgary.
 We asked around and found a perfect place.
 Someone who worked for my mom at the time, her dads girlfriends parents had land in Millarville (one of those stories where someone knows someone who knows someone) and they were willing to have our hives on their property.... and the best part is that we get to pay them in honey.
 It was a dream come true.
 They are also the NICEST people and love our kids, so we're really winning there.

-We now had 12 hives and with that come up to about 1200 lbs of honey.
+We had about 12 ish hives (it fluctuates with the seasons) and with that come up to around 1000 lbs of honey.
 So we started gifting it to everyone and still had TONS left over.
 We made a post on our neighbourhood Facebook page and got a few bites.
 We were in business!

 That year we sold out!
 We had a real thing on our hands.
 We decided to double our hives and make even more so we could sell even more.
 We ended up that summer with 22 hives and about 1700 lbs of honey and we couldn't keep it in stock.
 Lucky us!